ianbryant2/Flappy_Bird_AI/README.md

 (Going from most important to least)

-1. Be able to stop while training without keyboard interupts

 1. Not need to have a tiny pygame display when training

 1. Able to load weights from previous training